-When someone is told they have Alzheimer's and dementia, it means they have significant memory problems as well as other cognitive and behavioral issues.
+When someone is told they have Alzheimer's or dementia, it means they have significant memory problems as well as other cognitive and behavioral issues.

 Contrary to what some people may think, dementia is not a less severe problem, with Alzheimer's disease being a more severe problem.